AlexanderAdelAU/TMS9900-DISC-and-IO-MONITOR/README.md

 Release date 2 Oct 19
 %
 ~~~
+**U(Upload)**   This command will upload a hex file into the TMS9900 SBC memory space.
+This is how the system files are created etc.  Once the **U** command has been issued, go to your terminal and select the Hex file that you want to upload.
+The Upload command will sit forever waiting for the **:** colon to begin.
+Once received it will then handshake to upload the full file.

 **<HexAddress>O(Open)**  Will open or list of 8 rows displaying the memory contents begining at the HexAddress.
 Press Space to show the next 8 rows etc.
 ~~~
 >C300O